SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 ## Exercise 1.2 - Extend the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load modes

-After completing these steps you will have extended the Data Intelligence Pipeline with an additional persistency for the data in S3.
+After completing the following steps you will have extended the Data Intelligence Pipeline with an additional persistency for the data in S3.
 And in order to also obtain any deltas that have occurred in the S/4HANA EPM Business Partner table `SNWD_BPA`, the transfer mode will get changed to Delta Load after initially loading the data into a file in S3.

 1. Enter this code.